 Dordan has 55-years experience designing thermoform parts and packaging like plastic blisters, clamshells, trays, and components.
 Dordan is a full-service, engineering-based thermoform designer and manufacturer, offering all design, tooling, and production services in-house.

-Dordan designs its thermoforms for the conversion process.
+Dordan designs its thermoforms for the conversion process; that is, we design packaging for thermoforming.
 Plastics thermoforming is a highly interdisciplinary technology encompassing chemistry, physics, materials, mechanical engineering, and thermodynamics competence (Gruenwald).
 It is therefore paramount that thermoform engineers design parts and packaging with keen insight into the process of plastics thermoforming.